KDE/digikam-doc/setup_application/theme_settings.rst

 .. note::

-    Dependening of the color theme used, it must be mandatory to restart application to load relevant icons-set working with color scheme.
+    Depending of the color theme used, it must be mandatory to restart application to load relevant icons-set working with color scheme.